 Instead of attempting to take the console versions of Skate and shrink them down for a one-to-one port, Skate It for Nintendo DS smartly uses the console’s unique touch screen features to create an intuitive trick system.

-Swiping the stylus across the skateboard on the bottom screen makes your skate perform different tricks, without sacrificing the precision and breadth of tricks available in the console version.
+Swiping the stylus across the skateboard on the bottom screen makes your skater perform different tricks without sacrificing the precision and breadth of tricks available in the console version.
 It was also a real looker, with 3D character models that are among the most detailed and best-animated on the DS, along with gorgeous environments that push the system to its limits.